-1. 1 Bottle of Elmer’s Glue (6 oz) – we like to buy the gallon size and then measure out for savings.
+1. 1 Bottle of Elmer’s Glue (6 oz) – we like to buy the gallon size and then measure out for savings – you can use 3/4 cup of glue if you have a larger bottle.
 If you want to get a similar effect to the photos in this post, you’ll need to buy Elmer’s glitter glue and review our Unicorn slime recipe.

 5. (Optional) – extra glitter

-Watch our Unicorn Slime tutorial video here before you get started!
+Watch the slime video tutorial here before you get started!

 Steps for How to Make Slime With Contact Solution